-

 1. Publicis Sweden

-Publicis Sweden's story shows how the right tools can turn a task their team would dread into a competitive edge.
-The team was drowning in data from over 3,000 sources — all of which required manual processing.
+At Publicis Sweden, the team was drowning in data from over 3,000 sources — all of which required manual processing.

 Funnel helped them manage more than 25 unique API connections and create a reporting framework with over 800 custom dimensions and metrics.
 They saw dramatic improvements.
 For selected clients, report preparation time dropped by 90%, and standard media dashboards that once took hours now take about 30 minutes to complete.